Above: Only 1087 Terracotta Soldiers have been found. Let me introduce Terracotta Soldier No.1088.

 Over 500M people have already seen Terracottas before I did my trip to Xian in Shaanxi Province.
 My trip was just few days.
 Xian has 8M people, it's capital of Shaanxi Province, 36M people.

-XianYang International Airport was new but far (40km) from city.
+XianYang International Airport was far (40km) from city.
 Weather was dusty and city felt crowded.
 Private sightseeing was easy and not overpriced.
 Xian's city wall looked good.
 Trip photos below.

 Above-1: Xian.
 Main street seen from hotel.